-We cannot stress the importance of a good mattress enough.
+We cannot stress the importance of a good mattress enough, not just for adults, but kids too!, not just for adults, but kids too!.
 Doctors have been asking their patients since time immemorial to ensure that they invest in a good quality mattress.
 Even if you’re sleeping in the right posture, you’re causing significant harm to your precious body if you do not sleep on a good mattress.
-The National Sleep Foundation conducted a poll in 2011 and found that 92% of people have agreed to the fact that a good night's sleep goes hand in hand with a comfortable mattress.
+The National Sleep Foundation conducted a poll in 2011 and found that 92% of people have agreed to the fact that a good night’s sleep goes hand in hand with a comfortable mattress.

 On an average, after about seven years mattresses become too lumpy and uncomfortable.
 If you don’t have the money to buy a new one, we suggest that you keep flipping it over often.
 Another idea is to place a plywood between the mattress and the box spring so that it gets added support and gives you a firmer surface to sleep on.

 3. The pillow that you use is important: